 Missouri Telehealth Network began in 1994 as one of the nation's first public-private partnerships in telehealth.
 A ten site network was initially developed with federal support coming from the Health Resource and Services Administration's Office of Rural Health Policy and private support coming from telecommunication companies, as well as each telehealth site.
-Today, the network is funded with federal, state and institutional dollars.
-This continues to include financial support from Missouri Telehealth Network sites.
+Today, the network is funded with membership fees as well as federal, state and institutional dollars.

 The Missouri Telehealth Network has provided services in many different medical specialties, with a majority of the work coming from radiology, mental health, dermatology and cardiology.
 This usage brings specialized care to underserved, rural areas of Missouri in a manner that is convenient to both patient and provider.